vibhorag101/Operating-Systems_and_Linux-Kernel/README.md

 # OS
-This repo is for CSE231 OS Course assignments
+This repo is for CSE231 OS Course Assignments at IIIT Delhi.
+By Vibhor Agarwal